Tag Archives: glen-jackman

 Romans 5:12 Therefore, just as sin came into the world through one man, and death through sin, and so death spread to all men because all sinned.

-• Adam’s one offence brought sin and death to all humanity.
-Adam was the representative head who broke God’s law, causing imputation of guilt to all.
-This sets the stage for Christ as the second Adam who rectifies this.
+Adam’s one offence brought sin and death to all humanity.
+Adam was the representative head of humanity at creation, breaking God’s law and causing the imputation of guilt to all.
+This sets the stage for Christ as the second Adam, who rectifies this.

 Romans 5:13-14 …for sin indeed was in the world before the law was given, but sin is not counted where there is no law.
 Yet death reigned from Adam to Moses, even over those whose sinning was not like the transgression of Adam, who was a type of the one who was to come.